Scholarships

 In addition to filling out the application above, each applicant must provide:

-• Why you chose this internship placement
+• Why you chose or are pursuing this internship placement

 • Any special financial information you would like the board to consider